Skip to main content

 • Most complains often come from very few users.

-• Most meaningful work is often done by very few employees.
+• Most meaningful knowledge work is done by few employees.
+(On the contrary, the contribution of physical work is more even.)

 • On internet: